 –Ken Cloke, The Politics of Conflict: Mediating Evil, War, Injustice and Terrorism

 On 28 October 2006, leaders in the conflict resolution field: Robert Creo, Ken Cloke, Lynn Cole, Richard Dewitt, Sandia DiMola, Erica Fox, Joan Goldsmith, C.J.
-Larkin , Anna Spain, Nan Waller Burnett, and Rachel Wohl convened at the Association for Conflict Resolution Conference and founded Mediators Beyond Borders.
+Larkin , Anna Spain, Nan Waller Burnett, and Rachel Wohl convened at the Association for Conflict Resolution Conference and founded Mediators Beyond Borders International.

 The basic principles of the organization remain the same: people-centered peacebuilding.

-Building on these early years of projects in the US and around the world, MBBI has grown to develop and refine its work and build on the lessons from past experiences.
+These early years of projects in the US and around the world formed a solid foundation upon which MBBI continues to expand and refine its work while learning from lessons of past experiences.

 Today, MBBI’s United Nations and Rotary International Working Groups are building bridges and endeavoring to strengthen the peace work of these two important international organizations.
 The MBBI UN Working Group is completing its fourth year of contribution to summits, committees and events addressing Peace and Security, Sustainable Development Goals, the Status of Women, and Climate Change.
 The Rotary Working Group is in its fourth year of building this strategic relationship, participating in and presenting at World conferences, Peace Conferences and jointly sponsoring two International Training Institutes with a third scheduled for 2018.

 MBBI has convened seven International congresses in the United States (2009 -2013), Turkey (2014), and Romania (2015).
-Congress attendance has grown from practitioners from six countries at the first Congress, practitioners from Thirty eight countries at the last.
-The 2018 Conference will be at the Peace Palace, at The Hague, with Stichting MBBI as host.
+Congress attendance has grown from practitioners from six countries, at the first Congress, to practitioners from Thirty eight countries at the last Congress.
+The 2018 Conference will be held at the Peace Palace, at The Hague, with Stichting MBBI as host.
 We opened our affiliate office in Amsterdam in 2017.

 Partnerships and Relationships: MBBI has partnered in conflict assessments, project design and implementation, mediation training, and peacebuilding projects with more than one hundred and twenty organizations on five continents.